 c.
 Three meals per day will be prepared for you when you are home

 d.
-If you would like to suggest a meal it will be prepared for you
+If you would like to suggest a meal it can be prepared for you

 e.
-The kitchen and apartment/guest house will be yours to call home.
+The kitchen in the apartment/guesthouse will be yours to call home.
 The kitchen is always open for you to cook in or ask to have something prepared

 f.
 Organic coffee and excellent Nepali teas are always free for you and your guests

 a.
-Local excursions within the Kathmandu Valley are offered throughout the week-free and low cost for extra site seeing
+Local excursions within the Kathmandu Valley are offered each week by private mini-van

 c.
 There are many places to see nearby